MarkHanly/storytelling-activity/README.md

 ------------------------------------------------------------------------

 Use storytelling with data to communicate the issues around the topic of ambulance ramping.
-Prepare three slides following the structure of (i) Setup, (ii) Conflict, and (iii) Resolution.
+Use the template file `activity.Rmd` to create three slides following the structure of (i) Setup, (ii) Conflict, and (iii) Resolution.
+You are also welcome to just use a PowerPoint file with the same three slides.

 Try to incorporate **Aesthetics**, **Narrative**, and **Emotion** to bring your story to life.